Company Mission

 Payment terms

-• Packages require a $750 Deposit that must be paid before setting up a consultation appointment
+• Packages require a $750 retainer that must be paid before setting up a consultation appointment

 • An invoice will be sent at the end of the week with the hours provided and must be paid by the following Monday